madhanbabu2004/Poisson_distribution/README.md

-# Fitting Poisson  distribution
-# Aim :
+# EX-02 Fitting Poisson Distribution# Aim :

 To fit poisson distribution for the arrival of objects per minute from the feeder